google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

 In many cases, commands may be combined in a single command line operation, and in actual use would be.
-For example, there's nothing preventing you from setting an output file's bit rate in the same operation as a file conversion.
+For example, there's nothing preventing you from setting an output file's bitrate in the same operation as a file conversion.
 For this cheat sheet, I will show these operations (among others) as separate commands for the sake of clarity.

-Please let me know of useful addition or corrections.
-Pull requests are welcome.
+Please let me know of useful additions or corrections.
+[Pull requests are welcome](https://github.com/google/WebFundamentals).

 ## Display characteristics